Austoe6/tech-blog/src/content/blog/2018-07-19-the-best-video-format.md

 So, how do we select the best video format?

-To arrive at this decision we have to look at each of them separately.
+To find the best video format we have to look at each of them separately.

 ## (a).
 QuickTime

 QuickTime is Apple’s based multimedia format written in C and objective-C. It has good quality video output and efficient for long term storage.
+For Apple products it's probably the best video format for long term storage.

 QuickTime has larger files which may not be the best for the web.
 It also doesn’t support interactive editing.